 Get lots of pictures – not just of the animals but of you and your kids enjoying the trip.
 The ‘extras’ really do make the difference, or did for us.
-For instance, I’m so glad we had ‘Fun Tickets’ to feed the giraffes.
-That was one of our favorite parts!
-They can also be used for other attractions.
 My daughter, even as a tween, still loved using them to ride the carousel.

 We also gave the Air Hike Ropes Course a shot, and that was when I realized I was not wearing the best shoes for the trip!
 It was a lot of fun, but next time I’ll be certain to wear tennis shoes with some grip on them.
 Kids must be a certain height to do the rope course.
 If they are over 48” tall but under 60” they can go but must be accompanied by someone who is over 60”.
 Which is how I ended up on the course with my daughter, but it was worth it!
 This summer they are also opening a mini-rope course for younger kids too.